pythonwithalex/Spring2015/week2/class_ex_1.md

 # prints 7646720
 ````

-It is useful, but we could make the information given by the id() function easier to read if we only show the last **N** digits are shown.
+It is useful, but we could make the information given by the id() function easier to read if we only show the last **N** digits.

 + Write a function called **shortaddr** that takes in one positive integer, N, and returns the last N digits of the memory address.
 + You should use the id() function in your function.